-Skilled programmers and system analysts choosing to major in computer & information sciences helps the student to gain the core knowledge of information sciences that enables the ability to integrate business and real-world perspectives, interpersonal and team skills, and the specific skills that lead to a career in computer and information sciences.
-The ability to devise a solution and execute it is the heart of the practice of this program.
-The design of such solutions is what we call “creating a computation,” which involves the integration of few key design notions of data representation, algorithms, programming, knowledge in systems, data security, and software engineering in one unified framework.
-The ultimate goal is to enable the graduate to understand a problem and build a general-purpose computer system from the ground up through a very well thought out sequence of courses of a firm computer information system engineering design experience.
+Choosing to major in computer and information sciences helps the student gain core knowledge of information sciences in order to integrate business and real-world perspectives, interpersonal and team skills, and the competencies that lead to a career in computer and information sciences.
+The ability to devise a solution and execute it is at the core of this program.
+The design of these solutions is what we call “creating a computation,” which involves the integration of few key design notions of data representation, algorithms, programming, knowledge in systems, data security, and software engineering within one unified framework.
+The ultimate goal is to enable the student to understand a problem and build a general-purpose computer system from the ground up through a program of study that provides a sound computer information system engineering design experience.

 Graduates of the Bachelor of Science in Computer and Information Sciences program have to:

-Computer and Information Science Requirements – This program requires a total of 50 semester hours: 1) 27 semester hours from the core courses listed below and 2) 23 semester hours completed in one of the following concentrations: Computer Science, Cyber Security, Software Engineering and Analysis, Computational Biology, and Machine Learning.
+Computer and Information Science Requirements – This program requires a total of 50 semester hours: 1) 35 semester hours from the core courses listed below and 2) 15 semester hours completed in the Individualized Concentration.
 The semester hour value of each course appears in parentheses( ).

 Complete all of the following Core courses – 35 semester hours: